 Kinesthetic – dramatisations, skits, games, and scavenger hunts

-Exercises should encourage students to identify, read, listen, ask, feel, think, write, draw, build, analyse, synthesise, and evaluate different aspects of the topics.
+Exercises should encourage students to identify, read, listen, ask, feel, think, write, draw, build, analyse, synthesise, and evaluate topics.

 They must be able to learn and express themselves in the way that suits them best.
 Also, those with similar learning preferences can be grouped together for projects.